Today's Bible Reading: Acts 5

 Reflecting and Thinking

-This chapter describes two major problems that arose in the early church--one internal and the other external.
-First, the church had to deal with the situation concerning Ananias and Sapphira and their deception concerning the sale and gift of their land.
+This chapter describes two major problems that arose in the early church -- one internal and the other external.
+First, the church had to deal with the situation brought about by Ananias and Sapphira and their deception concerning the sale and gift of their land.
 Their sudden deaths brought great fear to the church, but believers were continually added to the Lord.

 The second problem was more persecution from the Jewish leaders.
-The apostles were arrested and jailed, miraculously released from jail by an angel with the admonition to go preach and teach, returned to appear before the Jewish council, and given a stern warning not to preach.
+The apostles were arrested and jailed, miraculously released from jail by an angel with the admonition to go preach and teach, then returned to appear before the Jewish council, and finally given a stern warning not to preach.
 Their response was, "We must obey God rather than men" (5:29).
-Although their claims before the council resulted in more fury from the Jewish leaders, Gamaliel's wise advice to the council prevailed, and the apostles continued preaching unceasingly.
+Although their claims before the council resulted in more fury from the Jewish leaders, Gamaliel's wise advice to the council prevailed and the apostles continued preaching unceasingly.

 What hinders the church today?
 Are most of our problems and challenges internal or external?
 Can the church grow in the midst of problems?
 What does it take for the church to grow when there are severe challenges?
 What do you think it means that they were teaching every day?
 How many days a week does your church teach and preach Jesus as the Christ?
 If there is a difference in your answer and what the Bible says, might that difference explain why the church often fails to grow today?